UnityTech/data-pipeline-challenge/README.md

 For each route, calculate the average number of minutes late that the flights were over the data files provided and output the 100 routes with the largest average arrival delay.

+*IMPORTANT: The input files provided are small samples to allow you to test your program.
+Please design your program to work correctly and efficiently on data at a much larger scale (e.g. billions of rows).
+We are looking for you to demonstrate not just that you can use Hadoop, but that you know how to handle very large data sets using it.*

 ## Equipment

 The data files to use as input are in Amazon S3 at <https://s3-us-west-2.amazonaws.com/unity-public-data/flight_data/input.zip>.
 Install Hadoop on your computer and run your program using Hadoop in Local (Standalone) Mode.